 Drugs are the most common cause overall.
 About 400 prescription drugs and many nonprescription (over-the-counter) drugs cause a decrease in saliva production.
 The most common classes of drugs include the following:

-Many commonly used drugs have anticholinergic effects (see Anticholinergic: What Does It Mean?).
+Many commonly used drugs have anticholinergic effects Anticholinergic: What Does It Mean? .
 Dry mouth is only one among many anticholinergic side effects.

-Chemotherapy drugs cause severe dryness and mouth sores (stomatitis—see Mouth Sores and Inflammation) while they are being taken.
+Many chemotherapy drugs cause severe dryness and mouth sores Mouth Sores and Inflammation Mouth sores and inflammation vary in appearance and size and can affect any part of the mouth, including the lips (see Lip Sores and Inflammation).
+People may have swelling and redness of the... read more (stomatitis) while they are being taken.
 These problems usually end after the drugs are stopped.

-Illegal methamphetamine use has resulted in a disorder called "meth mouth," which is severe tooth decay caused by methamphetamine-induced dry mouth.
-The damage is worsened by the tooth grinding and clenching caused by the drug and by the heat of the inhaled vapor.
+Illegal methamphetamine use has resulted in a disorder called meth mouth, which is severe tooth decay caused by methamphetamine-induced dry mouth.
+The damage is worsened by the tooth grinding and clenching caused by the drug, the heat of the inhaled vapor, and probably elevated intake of sugary beverages and poor oral hygiene while using this drug.
 This combination causes very rapid destruction of teeth and a lifetime of dental problems for younger people.